William2716057/wordcount/README.md

-This is a scimple script written in java that will count the number of words entered by the user
+This is a simple script written in java that will count the number of words entered by the user